New Update to DOTS Address Validation International

 Our DOTS Address Validation – International validates addresses in over 250 countries and territories, instantly correcting, standardizing and appending addresses and address information for even the most challenging of address formats.

-Service Objects is currently working on a major new update for this service that will add a large amount of new data, a greatly expanded country support list, more granular results and improved address parsing.
-Many big countries are getting small boosts, and many smaller ones are getting data that they never had.
-Let’s take a look at what’s coming.
+Service Objects recently completed a major new update for this service that added a large amount of new data, a greatly expanded country support list, more granular results and improved address parsing.
+Let’s take a look at these service enhancements in more detail.

 New Data for Address Validation – International Service

 We track our resolution levels from Delivery Point Validation to Premise to Street to PostalCode and Locality.
-With this update, 128 countries gain a one level bump (such as from Street level resolution to Premise) and 67 countries get a significant bump (e.g. from PostalCode/Locality to Premise).
-For a complete list of all countries that are supported, as well as their verification levels, please see our Address Validation – International Developers Guide
+With this update, 128 countries gain a one-level bump (such as from Street level resolution to Premise) and 67 countries get a significant bump (e.g. from PostalCode/Locality to Premise).
+For a complete list of all countries that are supported, as well as their verification levels, please see our Address Validation – International Developer Guide.

 Many of the improved countries are in areas like Central and South America and Africa.
 For example, originally we had Street level data for French Guiana.
 See the following example: